 Characteristics of Second Class Bricks

-Second class bricks are somewhat less good than the first class bricks.
+Second class bricks are somewhat less superior than first-class bricks.
 Following are the 9 characteristics of a second class brick:

 2. They are ground-moulded.